An introduction to the categorical p-adic Langlands program: Introduction

-We have described this conjecture as ``rough'' for several reasons: one should be precise about the stack $\cX$ appearing in the statement of the conjecture --- when $\ell \neq p$, it should be understood to be the stack of Weil--Deligne representations introduced in \cite{zhu2020coherent} (see also~\cite{dat2020moduli} and~\cite{fargues--scholze} for alternative constructions of the underlying classical stacks), while in the case $\ell = p$ it should be one of the moduli stacks constructed in~\cite{emertongeepicture} (and one should {\em a priori} consider these stacks as derived stacks --- although in the $\ell \neq p$ context, it is shown in \cite{zhu2020coherent} that the resulting stacks are in fact classical, and we anticipate that the same will be true in the $\ell = p$ context); one should also be precise about what sort of categories are being considered --- the envisaged embedding will not be compatible with the natural abelian category structure on source and target, so one should work with appropriate derived (or, probably better, stable infinity) categories (where ``appropriate'' is also doing some work --- e.g.\ one should work with the triangulated/stable $\infty$-category of Ind-coherent complexes on $\cX$, and then make an analogous modification to the triangulated category of representations as well, as in \cite[\S 4.1]{zhu2020coherent}).
+We have described this conjecture as ``rough'' for several reasons: one should be precise about the stack $\cX$ appearing in the statement of the conjecture --- when $\ell \neq p$, it should be understood to be the stack of Weil--Deligne representations introduced in \cite{zhu2020coherent} (see also~\cite{dat2020moduli} and~\cite{fargues--scholze} for alternative constructions of the underlying classical stacks), while in the case $\ell = p$ it should be one of the moduli stacks of \'etale $(\varphi,\Gamma)$-modules constructed in~\cite{emertongeepicture} (and one should {\em a priori} consider these stacks as derived stacks --- although in the $\ell \neq p$ context, it is shown in \cite{zhu2020coherent} that the resulting stacks are in fact classical, and the same has been shown by Min~\cite{min2024classicalityderivedemertongeestack} in the $\ell = p$ context, using the results of B\"ockle--Iyengar--Pa\v{s}k\={u}nas~\cite{BIP}); one should also be precise about what sort of categories are being considered --- the envisaged embedding will not be compatible with the natural abelian category structure on source and target, so one should work with appropriate derived (or, probably better, stable infinity) categories (where ``appropriate'' is also doing some work --- e.g.\ one should work with the triangulated/stable $\infty$-category of Ind-coherent complexes on $\cX$, and then make an analogous modification to the triangulated category of representations as well, as in \cite[\S 4.1]{zhu2020coherent}).